 The CREST Defensible Penetration Test ensures robust security measures by clarifying the need for penetration test service providers, individuals and an agreed test specification.
 Here are the points to use this specification:

-- Individuals involved in the key phases should have the appropriate levels of necessary skills and experience.
+• Individuals involved in the critical phases should have the appropriate levels of necessary skills and experience.

-- All components should be combined together to produce a defensible test.
+• All components should be combined to produce a defensible test.
 The test includes scoping, delivery and sign-off, which qualified individuals must conduct.

-- CREST OVS standard should be the start for web applications and mobile phone applications.
+• The CREST OVS standard should be the starting point for web and mobile phone applications.

-How Cyphere delivers the benefits of CREST Accreditation to customers?
+How does Cyphere deliver the benefits of CREST Accreditation to customers?

 CREST accreditation provides multiple business benefits for organisations across the globe.
-From skilled individuals to escalation procedures, here are the main benefits of using Cyphere’s pen testing services:
+From skilled individuals to escalation procedures, here are the main advantages of using Cyphere’s pen testing services:

-- Each member company has signed a Code of Conduct, warranting that all tests will be conducted in accordance with the approved methodology.
+• Each member company has signed a Code of Conduct, warranting that all tests will be conducted per the approved methodology.

 What does this mean for you?

-As someone who works in cyber security, I do feel buyers will likely start asking for the CREST Defensible Penetration Test.
+As someone who works in cyber security, buyers will likely start asking for the CREST Defensible Penetration Test.
 CREST is open for this to be a comprehensive assessment that allows buyers to provide valuable feedback.
 This will help improve service quality in the industry.

 The CREST Defensible Penetration Test is a comprehensive assessment that enables buyers to provide valuable feedback, helping improve the quality of services in the industry.
 To be commercially defensible, penetration testing service providers need policies, procedures, practices and methodologies; all testers must possess appropriate skills and experience, and both parties should agree on a test specification.

-At Cyphere, we are committed to providing our clients with the highest standard of security solutions – if you’re looking for an experienced team to help you through your penetration test programme, then get in touch today!
+At Cyphere, we are committed to providing our clients with the highest security solutions.
+If you’re looking for an experienced team to help you through your penetration test program, get in touch today!